 Chief Executive Officer

-Ms. Shanks is responsible for the leadership, direction and administration of all aspects of the company to include operational results and growth in all services of LifeFlight Eagle's multiple locations in the region.
+Ms. Peek is responsible for the leadership, direction and administration of all aspects of the company to include operational results and growth in all services of LifeFlight Eagle's multiple locations in the region.

-She has held progressively responsible clinical and leadership roles in an integrated delivery system.
-She most recently served as Vice President with Heartland Health Systems in St. Joseph, Mo.
+Prior to joining LifeFlight Eagle as CEO, she held progressively responsible clinical and leadership roles in an integrated delivery system.
+She served as Vice President with Heartland Health Systems (now Mosaic) in St. Joseph, Mo.
 During her tenure, the system earned the prestigious Malcolm Baldrige National Quality Award.
 She was responsible for providing senior administrative direction, management and coordination for Clinical Services and Emergency Services, which included the Emergency Department, Trauma Services for Level II Trauma Center, Ambulance Services, Acute and Outreach Lab Services, Inpatient Pharmacy Services, Hospital and outpatient Imaging Services, Emergency Management and Fleet Management.

-Ms. Shanks has a Master's in Business Administration from Andrew Jackson University and is a Fellow of the Advisory Board Company.
+Ms. Peek has a Master's in Business Administration from Andrew Jackson University and is a Fellow of the Advisory Board Company.

 Christine Zalar serves as President of LifeFlight Eagle.
 She has served in that role since 1996, when LifeFlight Eagle was formed as the result of a merger between two competing companies, Spirit of Kansas City LifeFlight and Research Eagle.